 e- prefixed words

-Use sparingly as while denoting an electronic version there is usually no real need to be specific about the channel for the customer.
+Use sparingly as while denoting an electronic version there is usually no real need to be specific about the channel for the user.
 The exception is email which should always be written in lower case, no hyphen or spaces.

 Where the prefix 'e' refers to electronic, it should always be lower case, followed by an upper case letter, no hyphen.
 For example 'eLearning', 'eProcurement'.
 Both of these examples could be more simply explained as online learning or online procurement.